{content}

 What is Occupational Therapy?

-Occupational Therapy is a vital health and social care profession that assists individuals in accomplishing their daily activities and necessary tasks when faced with illness, injury, disability, or challenging life events.
+Occupational Therapy helps people manage their every day tasks when they are dealing with illness, injury, disability or life changing events.
 By providing specialised support and interventions, North Lincolnshire Council’s Occupational Therapy Service will support people to regain or maintain independence, improve their safety and wellbeing at home thus enhancing quality of life.
 We focus on what matters to you.

 Our Occupational Therapy Service offers assistance with: